The Secret Life of Words: Plot

 Josef is not getting better, and at Hanna's initiative he is air-lifted off the oil rig to be taken to a hospital.
 When the helicopter lands, Josef wants Hanna to accompany him, but she walks away without a word.
 However, she leaves behind a backpack (apparently intentionally), and it contains enough information to give Josef a chance to find her.
-After he recovers, Josef travels to Denmark to visit a counselor that Hanna had seen after fleeing the war, seeking to learn more about her.
+After he recovers, Josef travels to Denmark to visit a counselor who Hanna had seen after fleeing the war, seeking to learn more about her.
 He then tracks her down at the factory in Northern Ireland where she works.
 They talk, and at first she keeps her distance, saying she couldn't be with him because she thinks one day she could drown them both in her sorrow.
 When he tells her that he will "learn to swim," she reciprocates the love.
 Later, Hanna is shown in a home with the voice of a young girl explaining that Hanna now has two sons, whom the narrator refers to as her brothers, indicating that the woman Hanna described as having been forced to kill her own child was, in fact, herself.
 The voice of her daughter ends the film with the hope that Hanna will one day be able to live completely in the "now" and no longer be haunted by the past.